P403n1x87/austin-vscode/README.md

 the sampled call stack and the top functions.
 Click on the Austin logo in the activity bar to reveal them.

+### Expression-level heat maps

+To enable support for column-level location information, ensure that the Austin extension is set up to use the binary mode in the extension settings.
+Note that this requires at least the version 3.5 of Austin to work.
+Binary mode itself only requires Austin 3.4 to work.
+Earlier Austin versions don't support binary mode and the extension won't work if in binary mode.

 <!-- To toggle line numbers, press <kbd>L</kbd>.
 This could be useful when the same
 Python module has multiple methods with the same names (e.g. `__init__`), since the function names collected by Austin are not fully qualified. -->